Here's how to refresh your Facebook feed

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about refreshing Facebook's feed by pulling down on mobile.
+No evidence was found via cross-references, web search, or Wikipedia to support the claim that pulling down on mobile Facebook refreshes the feed by pulling down on the screen.

 “Users can remove off-platform data via 'Settings' > 'Off-Facebook activity'”